 This is not visible in your organizational charts.
 It’s visible in your informal networks between people.
 Only then you know what the barriers are for inclusion in general and gender equality specifically.

 Your interventions then become the real efforts to improve inclusion and equality has a significant impact on the bottom-line.
 Don’t stay ignorant – find out how diversity and inclusion impact the collaboration in your organization!

 A fast-growing FinTech startup wanted to be at the forefront of improving gender equality in their industry.
 The company campaigned and issued research on gender equality in the financial sector.
 They promoted fair compensation for women and the closure of the gender gap in equity ownership.
 The only problem was that they did not seem to practice what they preached.

 In 2020, a scandal unfolded around the company, as several current and former employees came forward with accusations of various forms of gender discrimination.
 The problem was systemic in their organization and came all the way from the top.
 These accusations even resulted in a gender discrimination lawsuit.

 Network data on this company reflect the picture of gender inequality brought forward by the employees.
-For example, when the analysis was carried out in 2017, only one of their four locations had women among its top leadership.
-The data also revealed a bias on all hierarchical levels of asking men for help and advice rather than women.
+The data revealed a bias on all hierarchical levels of asking men for help and advice rather than women.

 The intent is not sufficient to realize the opportunity of gender equality.
 It requires active and continuous engagement.
 This involves changing the culture and norms within the organization, aimed to reduce existing biases.

-A study by 3Circle Partners finds that 79% of a team’s potential is lost due to the gap created because team members fail to tap into the knowledge and expertise of their colleagues.
+A study by 3Circle Partners described in the book “Close the Interaction Gap” finds that 79% of a team’s potential is lost due to the gap created because team members fail to tap into the knowledge and expertise of their colleagues.

 This fact reinforces what our data clearly shows: